 If you want to go to the next level in life, a mini-retirement can help with that.
 Learn how to take a mini-retirement to plan successfully and make your plan a reality.

 Many people are stressed and tired in their day jobs, feeling like they need a break.
 Mini-retirements can provide that break to you, giving you time to think about what you truly want out of life and do what makes you happy.
+Rather than stop working altogether, people take this mini-retirement to re-energize themselves before jumping back into the workforce.

 It may seem hard or even impossible to have a mini-retirement yourself.
 I am here to tell you: it is not impossible.
 You CAN have a mini-retirement.
+With the right kind of financial planning, this dream can become a reality.

 - Quick Ways To Simplify Your Life This Year